 - Los Remedios: €550-750.
 South of Triana.
 Upscale residential, good schools, quiet streets.
 Popular with families and professionals.

-Even sit-down tapas restaurants are remarkably cheap: a full meal of 3-4 tapas plus drinks runs €12-18 per person.
-Compare that to €25-40 in Barcelona or €35-50 in Paris.
+Even sit-down tapas restaurants are cheap.
+Three or four tapas plus drinks runs €12-18 per person.
+In Barcelona that's €25-40.
+In Paris, €35-50.

-- Social security: Employee contribution is ~6.35% of gross (capped at €4,720/month base)
+- Social security: employee contribution is ~6.35% of gross (capped at €4,720/month base).

-- IRPF (income tax): Progressive rates.
-National portion from 9.5% to 22.5%.
-Andalusian regional portion from 9.5% to 22.5%.
-Combined effective rate for a €2,500 gross salary is roughly 15-18%
+- IRPF (income tax): progressive.
+National portion 9.5% to 22.5%.
+Andalusian regional portion 9.5% to 22.5%.
+Effective rate on €2,500 gross is roughly 15-18%.

-- First €12,450/year: Taxed at the lowest bracket (19% combined)
+- First €12,450/year: taxed at the lowest bracket (19% combined).

-On €2,500 gross/month: expect ~€1,950 net.
-On €3,000 gross: ~€2,300 net.
-On €3,500 gross: ~€2,600 net.
+On €2,500 gross/month, expect ~€1,950 net.
+On €3,000 gross, ~€2,300.
+On €3,500 gross, ~€2,600.

-Savings Potential
+Savings potential

 | Gross Monthly | Net Monthly | After Expenses | Monthly Savings |